SMS Meaning in Business Messaging (And How It Works)

 Appointment Reminders and Confirmations

 You can also set up an appointment confirmation text that allows the customer to reply if they need to cancel or reschedule.
-It reduces back-and-forth calls and gives you more control over your daily calendar.
+It reduces back-and-forth voice calls and gives you more control over your daily calendar.

 Order Updates and Delivery Alerts